i-pi/i-pi/docs/README.md

 * `src/` contains RST files that are compiled by sphynx into the HTML documentation.

 To build the docs locally, install [`tox`](https://tox.wiki/) (`pip install tox`) and run `tox -e docs` from the repository root.
 The HTML output will be generated in `docs/_build/html`.

 The PDF manual (`ipi-manual.pdf`, shipped alongside the HTML on the public docs site) is built by CI and does not need to be built locally.
-If you do want to reproduce it, install a LaTeX toolchain first (`sudo apt install texlive-latex-extra texlive-lang-greek latexmk`) and run `tox -e docs-pdf`.
+If you do want to reproduce it, install a LaTeX toolchain first (`sudo apt install texlive-latex-extra texlive-lang-greek latexmk`) and run `tox -e docs-pdf`, from the repository root.

 The input documentation is automatically generated based on the helpstrings in the input folder.
 When you add a new tag, you should also add an entry into `scripts/help.py` to have it added to the documentation.

-To make the TeX docs follow the instructions in `latex`.
+Further details on how to setup the TeX build can be obtained follow the instructions in `latex/`, where you can also generate the PDF without running through `tox`.